DanielHarrod/AppTestStudio-Projects/README.md

 # AppTestStudio-Projects

 Minimal exports don't include the reference images, AppTestStudio will re-link the images when the application is run.

-There's still a bug I'm chasing where the linker is aggressive.
-After the re-linking is done you can save with the reference images reapplied.
+Object search currently doesn't rebuild the background images, however it's only used to set masks.

 ### Instructions
 Download the Zip file and Import with [AppTestStudio](https://github.com/DanielHarrod/AppTestStudio) which will have a wizard help pick out a project folder.